 All of these services can increase the effectiveness of on-site security staff and prevent unnecessary calls to the police.
 Having an extra “set of eyes” on demand, 24/7, expands your security efforts and provides your tenants with the satisfaction of knowing you’ve got their back – and increasing the possibility they’ll renew their leases when the times comes.

-If you are a property manager in the Baltimore County area, or anywhere in the Mid-Atlantic region, contact Maryland Security Professionals today for a consultation on how to maximize your building’s safety measures.
+If you are a property manager in the Baltimore County area, or anywhere in the Mid-Atlantic region, contact Maryland Security Professionals today for a consultation on how to maximize your building’s safety measures by installing an advanced video surveillance system.

 - Reviews.com, “Best Property Management Software for 2018,” https://www.reviews.com/property-management-software/